STILL THE SAME TOUR

 “I have come to terms with the fact that one person cannot save the world alone” Clare admits, “But you can make little corners of it better.
 Stage by stage, song by song, kindness by kindness; you can help people feel something… my life has been completely weird and sometimes really scary, but I wouldn’t change any of it, because it brought me here and made me whatever it is I am.
 And now I get to make little corners of the world glow.
 If you’re given any kind of blessing like what Nashville is to me, you must use your powers for good.”

-Bowen plays shows between shoots, touring the U.S. with fellow NASHVILLE actor Charles Esten, and her singer/songwriter fiance, Brandon Robert Young.
+Bowen plays shows between shoots, touring the worldwide with her singer/songwriter husband, Brandon Robert Young.
 Once an introverted child, Bowen has blossomed into a ferocious performer with a penchant for flying off the stage to dance with the audience in full sparkle mode.

 She now resides in a rip in the fabric of reality, quite close to Nashville, TN with Brandon, a small army of rescued dragons, and the occasional unicorn.